eficode-academy/artifactory-katas/create_repository/README.md

-# Create Artifactory repositories and upload files
+# Create Artifactory repositories and delpoy files
 Run `setup.sh` and note the names of the repositories.
 These are the names you should use in the exercise.

 **The names of your repositories are given when you run `setup.sh`**. _Do not_ invent your own names.